Asynchronous VLSI and Architecture

 Cornell University

-My group has designed a processor that uses an instruction set optimized for network protocol execution which can be connected to an actual RF data link so that we can implement an efficient sensor node.
+We have designed a processor that uses an instruction set optimized for network protocol execution, and which can be connected to an RF data link to implement an efficient sensor node.
 The net result is a highly efficient microprocessor optimized for sensor network applications.
 This is the first published design of a microprocessor optimized for sensor networks.

 We co-organized a workshop on sensors and sensor networks at Cornell (June 2003).